dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 <figure class="one">
     <a href="/assets/projects/ergodash_build/FinalPics/IMG_20200812_161558.jpg"><img src="/assets/projects/ergodash_build/2022_05_Update/IMG_20211109_120045.jpg"></a>
 </figure>
-For a more integrated keyboard, I would definitely recommend the [Charybdis](https://bastardkb.com/charybdis/), which build is currently underway.
+For a more integrated keyboard, I would recommend the [Charybdis](https://bastardkb.com/charybdis/), which build is currently underway.

 ## Important build notes

 - If not using hot-swap, the build order is really important, especially regarding soldering the switches, which requires to pre-install the upper side of the case.
 The Pro Micro covers the holes of 2 switches and their LEDs, so those must also be soldered BEFORE soldering down the Pro Micro.
 - ~~When installing the Pro Micro, make sure it is not too elevated and the pins are trimmed to be able to close the case properly.
-From my experience in this build, not doing so ended up in a slight bow of the bottom side of the case.~~
+From my experience in this build, not doing so ended up in a slight bow on the bottom side of the case.~~
 __UPDATE__: After breaking the USB port of the Pro Micros on both sides, I realized that it was incredibly hard to de-solder them.
 This ended up costing me both boards.
-- Highly recommend [_socketing_](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-) the micro controller (especially if Elite-C).
+- Highly recommend [_socketing_](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-) the microcontroller (especially if Elite-C).
 This will allow easier repair, upgrade, or replacement if needs be.

 From here onward is the long version, which, in retrospect, just reads like a huge rant and excuses gave to myself for this "purchase", all disguised as a build log.